zokam1411/milestone-project-3/README.md

 Admin has logged in user and moderator functionality and also can create new categories.

-- To create new category admin has to click CONTROL PANEL button visible only for him.
+- To create new category admin has to click CONTROL PANEL button that is visible only for him.

 ![Admin navbar](static/readmeimages/navbar-admin.jpg)